ondat/documentation/docs/knowledgebase/solution-cannot-perform-ondat-operations-to-volumes-or-nodes.md

 }
 ```

+## Root Cause

+- The `error` messages that are returned from the Ondat daemonset `daemonsets.apps/storageos-node` indicates that the daemonset pods cannot successfully communicate with the `etcd` cluster.

 ## Resolution

 To resolve the operations issues, this will require assessing and repairing the  `etcd`  cluster and ensuring that the cluster is healthy again - whether the issue is `etcd`, your network configuration, or because the nodes where Ondat is deployed are overutilised to the point where they cannot fulfil requests to and from `etcd` successfully.